Obarun/66/doc/66-upgrade.md

     are untouched.

     Set it to `false` and the action carries `-P`.
-This is what makes a narrow reaction usable: an `inotify` reactor restarting `udevd` when a rules file changes would otherwise drag every service that depends on `udevd`, and their cascades, with it, restarting most of the boot for one edited file.
+This is what makes a narrow reaction usable: an `inotify` reactor reloading `postgresql` when `pg_hba.conf` changes would otherwise drag every service that depends on the database, and their cascades, with it, SIGHUP-ing the whole application stack for one edited access control line.

     Which way the chain is walked depends on the verb, and so does what `false` costs you. `stop`, `restart`, `reload`, `reconfigure` and `free` reach the